driveloader/NotePy/README.md

 3. **Save File**: Save your document.
 Imagine losing your 2000 lines of code just because of a cat stepping on your power button.
 (My cat btw)
 4. **Cut**: Cut selected text.
 Self-Explainatory (Haven't came up with a new joke **yet**)
 5. **Copy**: Copy selected text.
 Because good ideas deserve to be duplicated, like that one meme you keep sending to everyone.
 6. **Paste**: Paste text from the clipboard.
 Reuse like a pro—just don’t overdo it like that one guy at the buffet.
-(That one fat guy at my nearby buffet restaurant)
+(That one guy at my nearby buffet restaurant)
 7. **View Help**: Access help information for the application.

 ### New Features in NotePy: